KjirvB/familySound/README.md

 Visit `/` to see links to the login and registration pages.
 Logged-in users are automatically redirected to their dashboard or the jury panel.

+Teams can view other groups' recordings from the dashboard and submit their own attempts directly in the browser using the built‑in recorder.